willviles/Immerse/README.md

 ```

 #### Custom breakpoints
 Immerse uses breakpoints to allow animations, actions and attributes to be targeted at certain responsive screen sizes.
-The default breakpoints are set to match the breakpoint sizes for popular front end framework <a href="http://getbootstrap.com/css/#grid-media-queries" title="Bootstrap Grid Media Queries" target="_blank">Bootstrap</a>.

 To overwrite the default breakpoints, define a new breakpoints object in Immerse setup:

 ```js
 // new Immerse().setup.options